wisepythagoras/honeyshell/README.md

 ## Plugins

-Honeyshell has a Lua-based plugin engine which enables you to do whatever you want with the information that's received.
+Honeyshell has a Lua-based plugin engine (documentation is still being worked on) which enables you to do whatever you want with the information that's received.
 For example, You can:

 1. Send all username and password pairs to a webhook.
 2. Aggregate the IPs that attempt to connect by country and time.